olebole/irafdoc/doc/plot.nsppkern.rst

   <h3>Examples</h3>
   <!-- BeginSection: 'EXAMPLES' -->
   <p>
-  1. Extract the fourth frame from metacode file <tt>"oned.mc"</tt> and plot it.
+  1. Extract the fourth frame from metacode file <span style="font-family: monospace;">"oned.mc"</span> and plot it.
   </p>
   <p>
       cl&gt; gkiextract oned.mc 4 | nsppkern
   </p>
   <p>
-  2. Plot metacode frame <tt>"contour.demo"</tt> in debug mode, so the plotting instructions can be read as they are processed.
+  2. Plot metacode frame <span style="font-family: monospace;">"contour.demo"</span> in debug mode, so the plotting instructions can be read as they are processed.
   </p>
   <p>